Food browning

 Enzymatic browning (oxidize): Fuji apple - 32 minutes in 16 seconds (video).

-Browning is the process of food turning brown due to the chemical reactions that take place within.
+Browning is the processes of food turning brown due to the chemical reactions that take place within.
 The process of browning is one of the chemical reactions that take place in food chemistry and represents an interesting research topic regarding health, nutrition, and food technology.
 Though there are many different ways food chemically changes over time, browning in particular falls into two main categories: enzymatic versus non-enzymatic browning processes.

 Browning has many important implications on the food industry relating to nutrition, technology, and economic cost.
 Researchers are especially interested in studying the control (inhibition) of browning and the different methods that can be employed to maximize this inhibition and ultimately prolong the shelf life of food.

 Enzymatic browning

 Example of a general reaction of polyphenols by polyphenol oxidase (PPO) that catalyzes enzymatic browning.
 The production of quinones undergoes more reactions which eventually form brown pigments on the surface of the food.

 Enzymatic browning is one of the most important reactions that takes place in most fruits and vegetables as well as in seafood.
 These processes affect the taste, color, and value of such foods.
 Generally, it is a chemical reaction involving polyphenol oxidase (PPO), catechol oxidase, and other enzymes that create melanins and benzoquinone from natural phenols.
 Enzymatic browning (also called oxidation of foods) requires exposure to oxygen.
 It begins with the oxidation of phenols by polyphenol oxidase into quinones, whose strong electrophilic state causes high susceptibility to a nucleophilic attack from other proteins.
 These quinones are then polymerized in a series of reactions, eventually resulting in the formation of brown pigments (melanosis) on the surface of the food.
 The rate of enzymatic browning is reflected by the amount of active polyphenol oxidases present in the food.
 Hence, most research into methods of preventing enzymatic browning has been directed towards inhibiting polyphenol oxidase activity.
 However, not all browning of food produces negative effects.